Azure/terraform-azurerm-avm-res-compute-virtualmachine/examples/windows_w_gallery_application/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple Windows VM with load balancing and security associations
+# Simple Windows VM with gallery application

 This example demonstrates the creation of a simple Windows Server 2022 VM with the following features: